 Noise Reduction on audio and so on.
 Its incredibly wide format support makes it compatible with virtually every modern file format and media type in the world, including Blackmagic RAW, making it the ideal hub for your post production workflow!

 "Hi, Admin.
 I recorded some .mxf (H.265/HEVC) videos by Canon XF705.
-But DaVinci Resolve 15 can't red the videos.
+But DaVinci Resolve can't red the videos.
 Dose software supports MXF importing?
-I can load the MPEG-4 AVC/H.264 footage into DaVinci Resolve 15, but I can't edit it smoothly.
+I can load the MPEG-4 AVC/H.264 footage into DaVinci Resolve, but I can't edit it smoothly.
 Maybe my computer hardware is not up to standard.
 How to solve this problem? - Daniel Aviles"

 Free download Ultimate MXF to DaVinci Resolve Converter

-Convert MXF to DNxHD or ProRes via Acrok software
+Convert MXF to DNxHD or ProRes codec via Acrok software

 Open up the program and add MXF videos

 To get things started, we need import MXF files in the program.
 You can do this in two different ways.
-The first and easiest method is to simply open the local folder containing .mxf files, drag them and drop onto the program window.
+The first and easiest method is to simply open the local folder containing .mxf files, drag them and drop onto the any format to DaVinci Resolve supported formats converter.
 The other way is to use the "Add File" option at the toolbar of the program, in opening dialog box, locate the MXF videos you wish to convert.
 Batch conversion is supported, here you can add a slew of .mxf videos simultaneously.

 Select output format